karan-desai/karan_ml_service/README.md

 # karan_ml_service

-Objective : Create an service that will be predicts the salary of a person based on the demographics, education etc using multiple machine learning algorithms
+Objective : Create an service that will be predicts the salary of a person based on the demographics, education etc using machine learning algorithms

 Tools used: Python, Jupyter notebook, Django Framework, Rest APIs